 Lease and Utility Agreements

 Signing a lease is going to be beneficial to both parties by setting expectations ahead of time.
 Concerning compensation, you can either have a flat-rate monthly lease, or you could split profits.
-If they seem hesitant, sometimes a small cash “signing bonus” – or free vend coupons for their customers – can provide a positive incentive.
+If your location owner seems hesitant, sometimes a small cash “signing bonus” – or free vend coupons for their customers – can provide a positive incentive.
 Take a look at the Sample Land Lease agreement in your downloaded Starter Kit, and feel free to tailor it to your own needs.

 Having a proposal ahead of time will make everything easy on the landlord – which is exactly what you’re trying to sell.
 It also sets expectations for everyone involved.
 The most important point to make is that this won’t be extra work for them.
 The less work they have to do initially, the better they will feel about the agreement overall.